 If you have any follow-up questions feel free to reach out to us by phone, text, or email.
 We're always happy to answer questions.

 In the days leading up to the treatment:

 Make arrangements for all people, pets, and plants to be out of the home during treatment.

 While our treatment is non-toxic, during the treatment we’ll need everyone out of the home, including your pets.
-Plants can be left outside or in a garage.
 As soon as your treatment is done it will be safe for everyone to come right back inside.